Cmint9/OpenADMET-Challenge/README.md

 ### Limitations
 #### 1. Limited to small molecules

 OpenADMET does not support peptides, antibodies, oligonucleotides, or large biologics.

 #### 2.Does not model dynamic biological processes

 The model predicts static properties but cannot simulate time-dependent pharmacokinetics or in vivo dynamics.

+3. Dependent on data quality
+   Performance may degrade for novel, rare, or under-represented scaffolds not well-covered in training data.

+4. Lack of organ-level or tissue-specific simulation Current version provides holistic predictions without tissue-specific resolution (e.g., liver vs. kidney metabolism).

+5. Does not include drug–drug interaction (DDI) or metabolism cascade prediction These complex biological behaviors require external models or future extensions.

+6. In silico predictions are not fully equivalent to clinical results All outputs must be validated by in vitro and in vivo experiments before practical use.

 ### Assumption
 SMILES-based molecular representation is sufficient for predicting ADMET properties.
 3D conformation is not required for most in silico ADMET tasks.